Excited Title! Two-Part Episode Name!

 - Many of the original episode titles from Kirby of the Stars are like this.

 - Very common for Pretty Cure series many of which are just blatant spoilers for the episode.
-HeartCatch Pretty Cure! has fun with this having an episode titles like "Rejected ramen!
-Repairing the father-son bonds!"
+HeartCatch Pretty Cure! has fun with this having an episode titles like the one pictured above.

 - Being a Super Robot series, G Gundam has quite a few.
 For example, "Beautiful fighter!
 Dangerous Allenby!"
 Every episode title is yelled by Domon at the beginning, for added excitement.

 - While not every Super Sentai series does this, Juken Sentai Gekiranger is one that does.
 "Zowa-Zowa!
 Five Venom Fists!"
 The first exclamation of every Gekiranger title, by the way, is total nonsense, even in Japanese.
-They're words made up by Jan/GekiRed who was Raised By Pandas.
+They're words made up by "tiger boy" Jan/GekiRed.

 - An episode of Gilmore Girls was titled "Keg!
 Max!" because it had a house party and the return of Max Medina.
 However in this case both were letdowns that didn't deserve the exclamation mark (It was Jess's second last episode as a regular and Max was gone after that episode.)